Loading

 Tour of Leiden Impresses Visitors from the South

-On Sunday we took our exchange partners to Leiden and gave them a tour of the city.
-I like Leiden a lot more than Amsterdam.
-It is smaller and more walkable and just has a really nice atmosphere.
+On Sunday we took our exchange partners to Leiden with a friend group and gave them a tour of the city.
+I like Leiden a lot more than Amsterdam, it's smaller and more walkable and just has a really nice atmosphere.

 Exchange group, Leiden — March 2026

-Taking someone around a city you know well is a weird experience because you start noticing things you have completely stopped paying attention to over the years.
+Taking someone around such a city that for you is normal is actually a weird experience because you start noticing things you've completely stopped paying attention to.

 Dutch Games, Kickboxing & Tile Crafting Fill Packed School Week

-The school week was packed with activities including traditional Dutch games, the European Youth Parliament project, a trip to Rotterdam to visit Remastered, kickboxing, and tile crafting, finishing with a farewell dinner.
+The school week was packed with activities including traditional Dutch games, the European Youth Parliament project, a trip to Rotterdam to visit Remastered, a kickboxing session, tile crafting and a farewell dinner at the end.
 "Taking someone around your own city makes you appreciate it differently."

 Amsterdam canal tour — March 2026